gatsbyjs/gatsby/docs/tutorial/wordpress-image-tutorial.md

 }
 ```

-In either case, you can add traced SVG support by adding `_tracedSVG` to the end of each fragment. _Note this won’t work in the GraphQL explorer._
+In either case, you can add traced SVG support by adding `_tracedSVG` to the end of each fragment. _Note this won't work in the GraphQL explorer._

 ### Rendering the images to `index.js`